entando/entando-docs/vuepress/docs/v7.3/docs/releases/README.md

 ## Summary
 - [Multitenancy 2.0](#multitenancy-2-0) adds full bundle functionality and access to registries independently across tenants.
 - Cloud ARM systems and ARM64-based architecture is now supported, including MacBooks with an M1 or M2 chip.
-- App Builder introduces a distributed editorial system with RBAC controls and page tree redesign.
+- App Builder enhances the distributed editorial system by redesigning the page tree composition.
 - New bundle features were added to automate the upgrade process to docker-based bundles and request basic resources for microservices.
 The bundle uninstall process was also improved with internal references to minimize technical debt.
 - APISIX is now supported on Entando, including authentication, authorization, rate-limiting, and improved security features out of the box.
 - A mediator library has been added to improve communications between micro frontends in the portal UI via a broadcast event.